Welcome

 Avoiding erosion of the peace process

 It remains the German Government’s aim to preserve the foundations of the two-state solution and prevent further erosion of the peace process, in order to enable a new round of negotiations in due course.
-Germany is working within the Munich format, together with Egypt, France and Jordan, to present both parties to the conflict with concrete proposals for confidence-building measures and to see a political dialogue resume.
+Germany is working in formal and informal formats with Arab and Western states, and by supporting civil society projects, to present both parties to the conflict with concrete proposals for confidence-building steps and to advance the resumption of political dialogue.

 Israel’s normalisation agreements with the Arab world

-In a deal brokered by the United States and concluded in September 2020, the United Arab Emirates and Bahrain became the first Arab countries to normalise relations with Israel since its peace agreements with Egypt in 1982 and Jordan in 1994.
-The Sudan and Morocco announced similar measures shortly afterwards.
-Germany welcomes this step as an important contribution to peace and stability in the region.
+With the Abraham Accords brokered by the United States and concluded in 2020, the United Arab Emirates, Bahrain, Morocco and the Sudan became the first Arab countries to normalise relations with Israel since its peace agreements with Egypt in 1982 and Jordan in 1994.
+Germany welcomed this step as an important contribution to peace and stability in the region.
 These developments must now be translated into fresh momentum for the stalled Middle East peace process.

 Germany’s bilateral engagement

 Germany also works bilaterally to support a two-state solution.
 The German Government regularly holds political talks with representatives of the Israeli Government and the Palestinian Authority.
-The Middle East is one of the regions most frequently visited by the Federal Foreign Minister and the Federal Chancellor.
+The Middle East is one of the regions most frequently visited by the Foreign Minister.

-As one of Palestine’s largest bilateral donors, Germany contributes to building infrastructure, to improving education, to work programmes and to establishing a sustainable economy.
+As one of the largest bilateral donors, Germany contributes to building infrastructure, to improving education, to work programmes and to establishing a sustainable economy in the Palestinian territories.